The Pictures

 name was changed to Beatty.
 The post office was discontinued about 1928.
 Mrs.

 Davies was the last Postmistress.
-Among the old families in the Beatty
+Among the old families in the Beatty Community

-died there -- Y.C.
-McClurg, Thomas, Winborn, Jones, Calhoun, Murphy, Lockhart, Miller,
+there -- Y.C.
+McClurg, Thomas, Winborn, Jones, Calhoun, Murphy, Lockhart,

-Tillman, Ingram, Oldham, Eakin, Vick, Clark,
+Miller, Tillman, Ingram, Oldham, Eakin, Vick, Clark, Williams, and Simpson.

-Williams, and Simpson.
-Other descendents of early members of the Beatty
+Other descendents of early members of the Beatty Church were: Charlie and

-Church were: Charlie and Robert Vick of Pearl -- sons of J.C. and Minnie
+Robert Vick of Pearl -- sons of J.C. and Minnie Treadwell Vick, Mrs. Artie

-Mrs. Ophelia Bethel of Greenville, Mrs. Beulah Farrar, daughters of Mr. and
+Miller Simpson Peeples, Mrs. Ophelia Bethel of Greenville, Mrs. Beulah

-Mrs. Fred Miller, Mrs. Mary Keel Cohron Alston,
+Farrar, daughters of Mr. and Mrs. Fred Miller, Mrs. Mary Keel Cohron Alston,

 daughter of J.F. and Mattie Mae Tillman Keel of Carrollton, Jack Davis, who

-married Maggie Bush of Money.
-They had two daughters: Mrs. Mattie Treadwell McCarroll has some descendants.
+McCarroll has some descendants.
 Beatty School The original Beatty School was near Beatty

 Methodist Church on old Jeff Davis Highway.
 This one room school, about four

 miles south of Vaiden, was in the Vaiden School District.
-In 1925, the Trustees
+In 1925, the

-purchased from C.C.
+The land was purchased from C.C.
 Parnell.
 Bonds were floated to defray the cost of

 building the school and a teacher's home.
 The first session in 1925-1926, was